waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 Run them again.
 How does the error change?
 It seems that every time we run the tests, the number of links increases.
 This is unsurprising given that each run of the test creates a link.
 The flaw is in our testing strategy: we want every test to run from a clean slate.
 At present, however, data is persisting across test-runs.

 * :white_check_mark: Configure a gem called [DatabaseCleaner&nbsp;:pill:](../pills/database_cleaner.md).

-Configuring DatabaseCleaner should move us on to the next error:

 All is well. =)